-In Washington and 17 other states, a Naturopathic Doctor (ND) is a licensed primary care physician.
-Illinois DOES NOT have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
+In Washington D.C. and 22 other states, a Naturopathic Doctor (ND) is a licensed primary care physician.
+New Jersey DOES NOT have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
 Our education includes standard pre-med undergraduate studies, followed by 4-5 years of academic and clinical study at an accredited school, which offers a degree in Naturopathic Medicine.
 Bastyr University, where I earned my degrees, is recognized worldwide as a leader in science-based natural medicine education and research.

-Currently, Illinois does not have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
+Currently, New Jersey does not have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
 I hold my license to practice medicine in the state of Washington.
-The Illinois Association of Naturopathic Physicians is the professional association for all license-eligible NDs in Illinois.
+The New Jersey Association of Naturopathic Physicians is the professional association for all license-eligible NDs in New Jersey.

 Frequently Asked Questions about Naturopathic Doctors